prime31/Nez/FAQs/RuntimeInspector.md

 ## Exposing Properties and Fields in the Inspector
 By default, the inspector will display any public properties/fields that are of a supported type.
+It will also check Materials for non-null Effects and it will display any valid properties from the Effect.
 The inspector can also display private fields/properties by just adding the `Inspectable` attribute:

 ```csharp
 [Inspectable]